 This theorem can be regarded as an extension of the finite de Finetti theorem \cite{deFinetti}, that states that the marginal $P(a^1{,}...,a^g)$ of a symmetric distribution $P(a^1{,}...,a^n)$ is $O(g^2/n)$-close in total variation distance to a convex combination of degree-$g$ liftings.

 The solvability of Approximate Causal Optimization through the Inflation Technique follows straightforwardly from Theorem \ref{ext^definetti}.
-Let $F$ be a polynomial of degree $g$, with $f_\star=\smashoperator{\min_P} F(P)$ over $P$ compatible with $\G$, and let $Q_n$ be the symmetric distribution achieving the value $f_n$ in Eq.~(\ref{optimInflation}).
+Let $F$ be a polynomial of degree $g$, with $f_\star=\max_P F(P)$, and let $Q_n$ be the symmetric distribution achieving the value $f_n$ in Eq.~(\ref{optimInflation}).
 Then, by the previous theorem, we have that

 Proving the analog result for Approximate Causal Compatibility is only slightly more complicated.
 Let $P$ be a probability distribution over the observed variables, and suppose that $P$ admits an $n^{th}$-order inflation $Q_n$.
 Define the second-degree polynomial $N(R)=\sum_{\bar{a}} (R(\bar{a})-P(\bar{a}))^2$, and let $\overline{N}$ be a linear functional such that $\overline{N}\cdot q^{\otimes 2}=N(q)$ for all distributions $q$.
 Note that, due to conditions~(\ref{probas^gen}), $\overline{N}\cdot Q^2_n=N(P)=0$.
 Thus the minimum value $f_n$ of $\overline{N}\cdot Q^2_n$ over all diagonal marginals of degree $2$ of a distribution $Q_n$ satisfying the symmetry conditions~(\ref{symmetry^gen}) is such that $f_n\leq 0$.
 Invoking Eq.~(\ref{demoFin}) for $g=2$, we have that